arpan9236/Arpan_Das_github/README.md

 the other ML topics and models.
 I will update the codes for other ML models as I finish learning topics.

-In "Numerical_Methods_QM_P-Giannozzi" folder, I have written code for numerical methods in Quantum Mechanics which is taught by Paolo Giannozzi (Developer of Quantum ESPRESSO code and Professor at University of Udine, Italy) and noted in a book/pdf.
+In "Numerical_Methods_QM_P-Giannozzi" folder, I have written code for numerical methods in Quantum Mechanics which is taught by Paolo Giannozzi (Developer of Quantum ESPRESSO code and Professor at University of Udine, Italy) and noted in a book/pdf given in his website.
 My vision is to understand the numerical methods, apply in quantum mechanical and solid state physics problems and write all the codes in python.
 I have started working on it.
 Many more to come.
 Finally, I will apply all the methods and write the codes of density functional theory using python.